nepi-engine/nepi_setup/NEPI_CONTAINER_BUILD.md

 ### NEPI Base Container Setup

 **RUN THESE STEPS ON A NEPI HOST DEVICE or NEPI DEV PC**

+Check for internet connection

+    pingi  # "Run 'ninet' on a NEPI Host Device to try and connect if not connected:

 Clone the NEPI Engine repo on your development system (NEPI Device or NEPI Dev PC):